 The breach occurred when an IT employee logged in to a server from a home computer to perform routine weekend maintenance and then checked email, accidentally clicking on a phishing link that initiated the attack, according to Garcia.
 The malware infected and then encrypted the backup server, requiring the college to rebuild its entire IT environment from scratch.
 The rebuilding process took months and caused student enrollment to plummet.
 "It was an eye-opener.
 You read about it, you hear about it, but it's typically a private sector company, far away.
 It's different when it hits that close," he said.

-That school is not alone.
-Last year, one in three organizations around the world suffered a ransomware incident, according to a survey of 5,400 IT decision-makers by cybersecurity software vendor Sophos.
+That school isn't alone.
+According to a 2021 survey of 5,400 IT decision-makers by cybersecurity vendor Sophos, one in three organizations had suffered a ransomware incident over the previous 12 months.
 The education and retail sectors took the hardest hits, with 44% of those organizations fielding attacks.
 But experts cautioned that, while some organizations might be at slightly higher risk of becoming ransomware targets than others, no single industry shoulders all, or even most, of the risk.
 To that point, the top 10 most targeted industries' incident rates all hovered within seven percentage points of the 37% cross-sector average.
 The takeaway: No organization is safe.

 Forrester analyst Steve Turner said his own research suggested a relatively even distribution of ransom attacks across verticals.
 However, ransomware incidents in certain industries, such as critical infrastructure and healthcare, tend to result in the most headlines.